drblitx/drblitx/README.md

 ## 🌱 I’m currently learning
 - PyTorch
 - ML & Deep Learning

+## 💾 Past projects
+- [Patriot Or Not](https://github.com/drblitx/patriot-or-not) - Determines if Patriot player or not during the Brady era (2000-2019) using PyTorch.

 <!--
 **drblitx/drblitx** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.